RINA (company)

 RINA is a private, multinational company headquartered in Genoa, Italy.
 It was founded in 1861 under the name Registro Italiano Navale (Italian Naval Register).

-That same year, following the enforcement of a 1994 European Council directive regarding the inspection, survey and certification of ships that liberalized the ship classification market, the Registro Italiano Navale transferred all operational activities to RINA S.p.A., making it the sole, and later, majority shareholder.
+In 1999, following the enforcement of a 1994 European Council directive regarding the inspection, survey and certification of ships that liberalized the ship classification market, the Registro Italiano Navale transferred all operational activities to RINA S.p.A., making it the sole, and later, majority shareholder.

-Until 1999, RINA worked almost exclusively as a ship classification company, and has since included operations in the following sectors: Energy and Mobility, Marine, Certification, Industry and Real Estate and Infrastructure.
+Until 1999, RINA worked almost exclusively as a ship classification company.
+It has since included operations in the following sectors: Energy and Mobility, Marine, Certification, Industry and Real Estate and Infrastructure.
 The company has also expanded its services in the fields of testing, inspection and certification and engineering consultancy.

 History

 Registro Italiano Navale

 RINA was founded as operational company RINA S.p.A. by Registro Italiano Navale, a private body founded in Genoa in 1861, to resolve a number of economic concerns involved in the maritime transport sector.
 It is the third-oldest ship classification register in the world, after the English Lloyd’s Register (1760) and the French Bureau Veritas (1828).
 It is also a founding member of the IACS, a non-governmental organization that currently consists of twelve member marine classification societies.
 In its first 140 years, the Registro Italiano Navale operated as a monopoly on ships flying the Italian flag.
 Subsequently, a European directive came into force, which liberalized the ship classification and related activities, and led the Registro to enter for the first time a competitive market.